glennklockwood/limelead/content/pages/benchmarks/mdtest.md

 If we had written data to these files during the file creation step, we could have optionally read that data back out here using the `-e` parameter.
-Since we didn't specify either of these parameters though, the timing reported is just the time it takes to open each file, do nothing, then close it.
+Since we didn't specify either `-w` or `-e` though, the timing reported is just the time it takes to open each file, do nothing, then close it.

-Finally, **file removal step** where each file is unlinked:
+Finally, the **file removal step** unlinks each file created in this phase.

     unlink ./out/test-dir.0-0/mdtest_tree.0/file.mdtest.0.0
     ...